tereza-org/tereza/website/docs/packages/zettel/02-getting-started.md

 ---
 hide_title: true
-title: Zettel
+title: Getting Started
-description: This package provides a engine to handle your Zettelkasten notes.
-slug: '.'
+description: Create your own digital garden with Zettel, an open source engine that implements the Zettelkasten method.
 ---

 import Readme, {